Molecular Dynamics, Enhanced Sampling, and Collective Variables

 4. ML methods either learn better collective variables or bypass them by learning path-level bias forces directly.

 The Jarzynski post developed the path-measure view: if we change the dynamics, we must account for the change in probability.
-This post is the practical molecular simulation version of that idea.
+Molecular simulation makes that accounting practical.

 Molecular Dynamics Samples Paths